ProTubeVR/ForceTubeVR-Unreal-Engine-Plugin/readme.txt

 Fonction using the kick :

-	FORCETUBEVR void Kick(uint8 power);
+	FORCETUBEVR void Kick(uint8 power, ForceTubeVRChannel target);
-	FORCETUBEVR void Shot(uint8 kickPower, uint8 rumblePower, float rumbleDuration);
+	FORCETUBEVR void Shot(uint8 kickPower, uint8 rumblePower, float rumbleDuration, ForceTubeVRChannel target);

 ----------------------------------------------------------Shot-----------------------------------------------------------------

 This method is a combination of the both Kick and Rumble methods.
-So, "Shot(kickPower, rumblePower, rumbleDuration)" is equivalent to "Kick(kickPower)" and "Rumble(rumblePower, rumbleDuration)".
+So, "Shot" is equivalent to "Kick" and "Rumble".